Getting a Mortgage with Late Payments

 Late payments will stay on your credit record for six years, so will potentially impact your chances of approval or the type of deal you might be offered for that length of time.
 Generally speaking, the longer ago the late payments happened, the less chance there is they will have a serious impact.

-Missed or late mortgage payments
+Late mortgage payments

-Missed or late payments on a mortgage account are considered to be very serious indeed.
+Late payments on a mortgage account are considered to be very serious indeed.
 When people are in difficulty, the mortgage is generally the last account to be left unpaid, so when that, too, falls by the wayside it indicates serious financial problems.
 Arguably if there are just one or two payments that were made up to one month late and these are four or more years ago they will have less impact than a string of missed payments that happened more recently, whether that’s because the mortgage was paid late every month for several months, or went unpaid for several months.

 If you are now up-to-date with your mortgage but have previous missed payments showing on your credit record, then your chances of acceptance and the deal you are likely to be offered will hinge on your overall credit rating.